kwartzlab/meeting-minutes/Board Meetings/bm179-20180510/agenda.md

 * 177: Situation normal
 * 178:

-* Motion to accept the March, 2018 Financial Report
+* Motion to accept the April, 2018 Financial Report
- * by: Ben
+ * by:
- * seconded: Doug
+ * seconded:
- * approved: Unanimous
+ * approved:

 ## Recurring Business